jsim2010/partite/strategy.md

 ### 7.1) Definitions

-**mission**: An explanation of a desired change to the contract.
+**objective**: An explanation why the contract needs to be modified.

-**request**: An object composed of:
+**petition**: An object composed of:
-- a mission
+- an objective
-- a register of each director's vote on authorizing the mission
+- a register of each director's vote on judging the petition

 **directive**: An object composed of:
-- a mission
+- an objective

 **revision**: A collection of modifications to a contract.

 **amendment**: An object composed of:
-- a mission
+- an objective
 - a revision
-- a register of each director's vote on enacting the revision
+- a register of each director's vote on appraising the amendment

-**issue**: An object composed of:
+**version**: An object composed of:
 - the state of the contract at a given point

 ### 7.2) Actions

-introduce a mission
+introduce a petition

 - Roles: `any`
 - Intent: `To request the contract be modified to more fully meet the vision.`
-- Outcome: `Creates a request with the mission and all votes in its register marked as blank.`
+- Outcome: `Creates a petition with the objective and all votes in its register marked as blank.`

-judge a request
+judge a petition

 - Roles: `director`
-- Intent: `To indicate the director's opinion on the validity of the mission.`
+- Intent: `To indicate the director's opinion on the validity of the objective.`
-- Outcome: `Marks the director's vote in the register of the request.`
+- Outcome: `Marks the director's vote in the register of the petition.`

-accept a request
+accept a petition

 - Roles: `executor`
-- Outcome: `Creates a directive with the mission of the request.`
+- Outcome: `Creates a directive with the mission of the petition.`

-decline a request
+decline a petition

 - Roles: `executor`
-- Outcome: `Removes the request from consideration.`
+- Outcome: `Removes the petition from consideration.`

 draft an amendment

 - Roles: `consul`
-- Intent: `To create a revision that fulfills the mission of a directive.`
+- Intent: `To create a revision that fulfills the objective of a directive.`
-- Outcome: `Creates an amendment with the mission, the revision and all votes in the register marked as blank.`
+- Outcome: `Creates an amendment with the objective, the revision and all votes in the register marked as blank.`

 appraise an amendment